ThomasAntalCsipa/ThomasAntalCsipa/README.md

 ### To use
 My favourite coding language is *Brain F\*ck*,
 I lke Brain F*ck beacuse it realy is just what
-the core of a computer does and it in a way limited, but **limitation breeds creativity**.
+the core of a computer does and it is limited in some ways,
+but **limitation breeds creativity**.
 If I want to make something bigger I use Godot

 ### To develop